-AMB Property Corporation November , 1997 Page 2
+AMB Property Corporation November \\\, 1997 Page 2

-VAF (and such successors), dated November , 1997.
-With respect to matters of Maryland law, we have relied upon the opinion of Ballard Spahr Andrews & Ingersoll, counsel for the Company, dated November , 1997.
+VAF (and such successors), dated November \\\\, 1997.
+With respect to certain legal matters relating to Maryland law, we have relied upon the opinion of Ballard Spahr Andrews & Ingersoll, counsel for the Company, dated November \\\, 1997.
+With respect to matters relating to the tax status of certain shareholders of AMBIRA, we have relied upon the opinion of Farella Braun & Martel LLP, counsel for such shareholders, dated November \\\, 1997.